-Alphabet (GOOG) Google's parent company, reported earnings after the market close today, July 24, 2017.
-According to data compiled from Bloomberg, Wall Street analysts were expecting GAAP EPS of $4.46 per share on revenue of $20.9 billion.
-Here is a high-level summary of Google's earnings from the Q2, 2017 report:
+Google Earnings: Alphabet (GOOG) Google's parent company, reported earnings after the market close today, July 24, 2017.
+According to Bloomberg, Wall Street expected GAAP EPS of $4.46 per share on revenue of $20.9 billion.
+For a high-level summary of Google's earnings, see the list below regarding the Q2 report:

-Google's Q2 GAAP EPS (Diluted Net Income per Share): $5.01 per share including EU fine
+- Q2 EPS (Diluted Net Income per Share): $5.01 per share including EU fine

-Google's Revenue: $26 billion including the EU fine
+- Google's Q2 Revenue: $26 billion including the EU fine

-In the company's quarterly report, the CFO made the following statement:
+In the company's second quarter report, the CFO made the following statement to investors:

 Effect of Fine by EU Officials on Google Earnings

-Alphabet shareholders have had a tumultuous road this year.
-At the beginning of this year, big YouTube advertisers began pulling their advertisements from the popular video platform after discovering ads playing next to videos promoting hate and terror.
+Assuredly, Alphabet shareholders experienced significant volatility this year.
+This year, YouTube advertisers withdrew advertisements from the platform after discovering ads playing next to videos promoting hate and terror.

-Then, last month, EU regulators fined Alphabet $2.7 billion (USD) after accusing the company of promoting its own shopping services over competitors in search results.
-Unfortunately for Google, the EU ruling opens the door to its competitors taking additional legal action over the allegations.
+Last month, EU regulators fined Alphabet $2.7 billion after accusing the company of promoting its own shopping services over competitors in search results.
+Unfortunately, the EU ruling opens the door to its competitors taking additional legal action over the allegations.
 Of course, Google is not the only American tech company to face such allegations by EU regulators.
-Nonetheless, this recent, record-breaking fine surely sets a precedent for tech companies going forward, and Alphabet shareholders should be concerned by such bold governmental pressures in the EU business environment.
+However, this recent, record-breaking fine surely sets a precedent for tech companies going forward, and Alphabet shareholders should be concerned by such bold governmental pressures in the EU business environment.

-Even with these issues taken into consideration, Google maintained significant growth in its operating performance compared to previous periods.
-All things considered, the stock appears fairly valued and we will retain from adding it to either our Bullish List or our Bearish List.
+Nonetheless, Google maintained significant growth in its operating performance compared to previous periods.
+Therefore, the stock appears fairly valued and we will retain from adding it to either our Bullish List or our Bearish List.